Olympus OM-D E-M10 Mark III Kit

 - One-Touch: Color temperature set by the one-touch WB method

-Sequential Shooting: In addition to shooting single frames, the E-M10 Mark II can also shoot images continuously.
-When Sequential H is selected, photos are taken at approximately 8.5 frames per second for as long as the shutter button is pressed.
+Sequential Shooting: In addition to shooting single frames, the E-M10 Mark III can also shoot images continuously.
+When Sequential H is selected, photos are taken at approximately 8.6 frames per second for as long as the shutter button is pressed.
 Focus, exposure, and white balance are fixed at the first shot.
-Sequential L takes photos at about 4.3 fps while the shutter button is held down.
+The maximum number of frames you can record is 22 RAW, and 36 JPEG.
+Sequential L takes photos at about 4.8 fps while the shutter button is held down.
 Focus and exposure are fixed according to the options selected for AF mode and AEL/AFL.

 Self-Timer: The Self-Timer lets you take pictures after a preset amount of time.
 You can choose from 2 seconds or 12 seconds.
 You can also set up a custom self-timer, choosing the number of frames (1-10), time of delay to first shot (1-30 seconds), and interval between multiple shots (0.5, 1, 2, 3).

-Bulb/Time Shooting: The E-M10 Mark II can take extra long exposures with bulb and time shooting.
+Bulb/Live Time Shooting: The E-M10 Mark III can take extra long exposures with bulb and time shooting.
 When the camera is set to Bulb, the shutter remains open as long as the shutter button stays pressed.
 In Time Photography, the shutter opens when the shutter button is pressed all the way down and released.
 The exposure ends when the shutter button is pressed and released a second time.
-Use of a tripod and the optional RM-UC1 remote cable are highly recommended for bulb shooting.
+Use of a tripod and shooting remotely (using OI.Share) are highly recommended for bulb shooting.

 Time-Lapse Photography: The camera can be set to shoot automatically with a set time lapse, to be viewed as individual photos or as a time-lapse movie.
 This feature is only available in the P/A/S/M shooting modes.
-You can set the total number of frames (1-999), start waiting time (00:00:01 to 24:59:59), interval time (00:00:01 to 24:59:59), and turn on/off time lapse movie.
+You can set the total number of frames (1-999), start waiting time (1 second to 24 hours), interval time (1 second to 24 hours), and settings for time lapse movie (4K, FHD, HD, and frame rate).
 If either the start waiting time or shooting interval is set to longer than 1 minute 30 seconds, the monitor and camera power will turn off after 1 minute.
 Ten seconds before shooting, the power will automatically turn on again.

-Flash Modes: The E-M10 Mark II comes with a pop-up flash.
-You can select from several flash modes: Auto, Fill in flash, Red-eye reduction flash, Slow synchronization (1st curtain), Slow sync (1st curtain) with Red-eye reduction, Slow synchronization (2nd curtain), Manual flash, and Flash off.
+Flash Modes: The E-M10 Mark III comes with a pop-up flash.
+You can select from several flash modes: Auto, Flash On, Red-eye reduction flash, Slow synchronization (1st curtain), Slow sync (1st curtain) with Red-eye reduction, Slow synchronization (2nd curtain), Manual flash, and Flash off.
 Some flash modes are not available for all shooting modes.
-You can also manually set the intensity of the flash to full, 1/4, 1/16, or 1/64 power.
+You can also manually set the intensity of the flash to full (1/1)to 1/64 power.

-External Flash: The E-M10 Mark II has a hot shoe for attaching an optional external flash unit, such as the Olympus FL-14, RF-11, TF-22, FL-50R, FL-300R, and FL-600R.
+External Flash: The E-M10 Mark III has a hot shoe for attaching an optional external flash unit, such as the Olympus FL-50R, FL-36R, FL-20, FL-14, FL-300R, FL-600R, FL900R, STF-8, FL-LM3.
 These external flash units communicate with the camera, allowing you to control the camera's flash modes with various available flash control modes, such as TTL-AUTO.
 The units listed above have a remote control mode that can be used for wireless flash photography.